AdobeDocs/commerce-admin.en/help/customers/realtime-cdp-audiences.md

 ---
-title: Integrate Real-Time CDP Audiences in Adobe Commerce
+title: Real-Time CDP Audiences
 description: Learn how to integrate Real-Time CDP audiences in Adobe Commerce.
-hidefromtoc: yes
-exl-id: eeca22b1-4f6d-4ce8-9928-4a0e56c78939
 ---
 # Integrate Real-Time CDP Audiences in Adobe Commerce

 The Real-Time CDP audience extension for Adobe Commerce lets you activate Real-Time CDP audiences in Adobe Commerce to create unique offers in the cart such as "buy 2 get 1 free", display hero banners geared toward that customer, and modify product pricing through various offers.
 The audiences built within Real-Time CDP are based on data from various enterprise systems, such as Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), point of sale, and marketing systems.
+Because customer segment information is constantly refreshed, customers can become associated and disassociated from a segment as they shop in your store.

 You can use Real-Time CDP audiences in a Luma storefront or [headless](#headless-support) storefront.
 In a Luma storefront, audience information (segment membership) is stored in a cookie on the Commerce side.
 In a headless storefront, audience information is passed in the GraphQL API header as a parameter named: `aep-segments-membership`.